yonsei-sslab/XBA/README.md

 ```

-### Reproduce experiment results
+### Reproduce experiment results in the paper
-The below commands will reproduce the corresponding experiments.
+For convenience, we wrote scripts for reproducing the experimental results presented in the paper.
+The below commands will do it for you.

 ```shellscript
 $ make table6